A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

-We have estimated k$T_{\rm sh}\approx ((1800 - 340)/1000)^2 \sim 2$ keV at day 6 from equation (\ref{shock_kev_energy}) by using higher velocity component of diffuse enhanced system.
-This value is much lower than their estimates based on the {\it NuSTAR} data, but consistent with the temperature based on the {\it Swift} data between day 168 and day 238 \citep{sok20mc}.
+We have estimated k$T_{\rm sh}\approx ((1800 - 340)/1000)^2 \sim 2$ keV at day 6 from equation (\ref{shock_kev_energy}) by using higher-velocity component of the diffuse-enhanced system.
+This value is much lower than their estimates based on the NuSTAR data, but consistent with the temperature based on the Swift data between day 168 and day 238 \citep{sok20mc}.

 Our 0.75 $M_\sun$ WD model predicts the wind duration of $t_{\rm wind}\sim 720$ days and the hydrogen shell burning up to $\sim 2360$ days, although these durations depend on the chemical composition of the envelope, $X$ and $X_{\rm CNO}$.
-If it is the case, supersoft X-ray emission emerges about two years after outburst and continues up to 6.5 years after outburst at a rate of $L_{\rm ph}\sim 7\times 10^{37}$ erg s$^{-1}$ and k$T_{\rm ph}\sim 40$ eV \citep{kat94h, hac06kb, hac10k}.
+If this is the case, supersoft X-ray emission emerges about two years after the outburst and continues up to 6.5 years after the outburst at a rate of $L_{\rm ph}\sim 7\times 10^{37}$ erg s$^{-1}$ and k$T_{\rm ph}\sim 40$ eV \citep{kat94h, hac06kb, hac10k}.